victoriavrl/LINFO2381-project/README.md

 The right side is where you find the drop-down menu that list the actions.
 For every action needing a DICOM file, be sure to have submitted a DICOM file, and for the ones needing nifti files, you should have performed a conversion DICOM to nifti.

 On the top-left, you will find a tab "History" where your files can be retrieved either by date or name.
-They come with a JSON file that is downloadable.
+They come with a JSON file that is downloadable or just displayed on the screen at your convenience.

 ## Implement a new feature